I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 The entire ‘Top 10’ results in Google is populated by some pretty extraordinarily flimsy articles!
 Shockingly, many of them are contributed by extremely popular property websites that really should know and do better.
 Alas, they all pretty much shared the same primitive drivel: ‘eliminating clutter’ and ‘applying a fresh lick of paint’ is the magic formula.
 I mean, seriously?
 Who doesn’t know ‘clean and tidy’ sells?
 What about all the other steps that is required to sell a home efficiently?

-While those are key steps, they’re not exactly useful tips that most competent people with a shred of common sense didn’t already know!
-If selling a home boiled down to throwing and cramming everything into cupboards, and painting the entire house in a ‘neutral’ colour then why would anyone even need help (i.e. fish around for useful articles)?
+While those are key steps, they’re not exactly useful tips that most people with a shred of common sense didn’t already know!
+If selling a home boiled down to throwing and cramming everything into cupboards, and painting the entire house in a ‘neutral’ colour then why would anyone even need help?

-Long story short, I was so disappointed by the articles (and Google) that I’ve been reluctantly forced to put some much needed meat onto the bones.
-I’m going to start from the top to bottom, so feel free to jump in where relevant…
+Long story short, I was so disappointingly baffled by the piss-poor quality of articles, I’ve been reluctantly forced to put much needed meat onto the bones.
+I’m going to shuffle from the top all the way to bottom, so feel free to jump in where relevant…

 How much is your property worth?